lbussy/brew-bubbles/docs/installation/index.rst

    :align: center
    :alt: Completion screen for the Flash Download tool

-At this point, you may close the tool as well as the selection screen, and proceed with setup.
+At this point, you may close the tool and the selection screen, and proceed with setup.

 Erase Flash
 -----------

-If you desire to erase your controller completely, you may leverage the "*ERASE*" button within the Flash Download tool.
+If you desire to erase your controller, you may leverage the "*ERASE*" button within the Flash Download tool.

 Firmware Updates
 ----------------